anguyen8/peeb/README.md

-# PEEB: Part-based Bird Classifier with an Explainable and Editable Languange Bottleneck
+# PEEB: Part-based Bird Classifier with an Explainable and Editable Language Bottleneck

 _**TLDR:** We proposed a part-based bird classifier that makes predictions based on part-wise descriptions.
 Our method directly utilizes human-provided descriptions (in this work, from GPT4).
 It outperforms CLIP and M&V by 10 points in CUB and 28 points in NABirds._